 The Saranac Lake Islands area is also one of the best places in NY to camp.
 If you are someone who enjoys packing a tent or traveling with your rooftop camper, consider staying for a day or two when you hike this area.

+Nice, Long Hike.
 This Mount Marcy trail is a 14 mile trek from beginning to end.
 The tallest mountain in New York, there are four different trails you can use to hike to her summit.
 The shortest trail, Hoevenberg Trail at 7.4 mils long, is on the northwest portion near Heart Lake.
 The Johns Brook Trail is 9 miles and begins from the Garden parking that is on the north side of the mountain situated in Keene Valley.
-From the south, you can take the Upper Works Trail of the Elk Lake Trail if you would like to lengthen your journey.
+From the south, you can take the Upper Works Trail of the Elk Lake Trail if you would like to lengthen your hike.

 Mount Marcy is located in the town of Keene in Essex County.
 This mountain is considered to be located at the very heart of what is known as the Adirondack High Peaks.
 This is a beautiful stretch of country to witness and there is a rich heritage associated with Theodore Roosevelt and this particular mountain.
 In fact, if you hike the trail from Long Lake to North Creek, you are on the Roosevelt-Marcy Trail.

-When you reach the summit of this mountain, you will have a spectacular view of the Adirondacks and if you happen to be there on a clear day, then you will be rewarded with an amazing sight of Montreal’s Mount Royal.
+When you reach the summit of this mountain, you will have a spectacular view of the Adirondacks and if you happen to be there on a clear day, you will be rewarded with an amazing sight of Montreal’s Mount Royal.

 Cascade and Porter Mountains